Incode-Technologies-Example-Repos/nodejs-samples/sample-server/README.md

 The server will accept petitions on `http://localhost:3000/`

+### Frontend development

+For development most of our frontend samples have a reverse proxy configured to serve `http://localhost:3000/` on `https://<your-ip>:5731/api`

+That way you avoid all problems related to CORS.

+### Webhook development

-### Expose the server to the internet for frontend testing with ngrok
+For our systems to reach your server, you will need to expose the server to the internet with ngrok

 For your frontend to properly work in tandem with this server on your mobile phone for testing, you will need a public url with proper SSL configured, by far the easiest way to acchieve this with an ngrok account properly configured on your computer.
 You can visit `https://ngrok.com` to make a free account and do a quick setup.

 Then simply run the nodemon script, it will start the server in port 3000 and restart whenever a file is changed, leave it running.